Leading People Through Change

 Check how the communication has been received by talking to each person or representative group (if managing large scale change) so that you can constructively respond with follow up communication and support.

 People particularly need a role during change that constructively plays to their strengths.
 This helps them to channel their energy and time on something useful and relevant, rather than dwelling on the negatives or unknown possibilities.
-Find your key influencers to ensure they are sharing the right messages with their colleagues and delegate relevant tasks to give them recognition.
+Find your key influencers to ensure they are sharing the right messages with their colleagues.

 Some people may stay in the denial and resistance stage of change for much longer than others.
 They need to be listened to, acknowledged and supported.
 During this time, the team dynamics may change, so explaining the stages of team development will help the team to recognise and adapt to this disruption.